Skip to Content

 7. Heita hola/howzit – Loosely translates to “Hi, how are you?”
 This is a “cool” urban greeting often used in the streets.
 You can use it when you see a young gentleman in a township pub or when you see them on the streets.
 They’ll find you very cool especially if it’s obvious that you’re a foreigner.

 8. Aweeh – Loosely translates to “Hello” also a cool, urban street slang mainly used in the “coloured” communities.
-This greeting, as well as the one before it, are very popular among young people.
+This greeting, as well as the one before it, are very popular among young people and another way to say hello in South Africa.

 An extra tip from a native: When greeting older people, always follow the greeting with a nod and when shaking hands use both of your hands otherwise enjoy the braais and the chillas.